 Once the credits roll, the real work begins.
 Apply the lessons you’ve learned to your own personal experience.
 If you want to dig yourself out of debt, start by creating a personal budget and cutting out all unnecessary purchases.
 If you want to ramp up retirement savings, speak to your HR rep about automatically diverting a portion )or larger portion) of your paycheck every month.

-Which other movies contain lessons about personal finance?
+Do you know any other movies with lessons about personal finance?